Ireland Deprivation Index · Pobal HP Index · Census 2022

 Counties with significant deprivation — explore the data

-These counties contain the highest concentration of deprived electoral divisions.
-County-level profiles show how deprivation is distributed within each county alongside unemployment, housing, and education data from Census 2022.
+These counties hold the highest concentration of deprived electoral divisions.
+Each county profile shows how deprivation spreads across local areas — alongside unemployment, housing, and education data from Census 2022.

 DonegalLimerickDublinLouthLongfordRoscommon